-Students will examine the most important global developments of the first half of the twentieth century.
-They will evaluate the impact of imperialism, the causes and effects of the First World War, the nature of revolutionary movements in China, Japan, and Russia, as well as the results of the postwar settlement.
-Students will also analyze the causes of the rise of fascism in Europe and South America, the impact of the Great Depression, and the factors leading to war in Asia and in Europe.
+Students will examine important global developments in the first half of the twentieth century.
+They will evaluate the impact of imperialism, the causes and effects of the First World War, the nature of revolutionary movements in China, Japan, and Russia, as well as the global results of the postwar settlement.
+Students will also analyze the appeal of fascism in Europe and South America, the global impact of the Great Depression, and the factors leading to war in Asia and in Europe.